-In this post I am sharing our experience so that you know what to expect from your Bangkok canal tour.
-At the end, I also include some practical information to help you plan your time in Bangkok and explore the canals.
+In this post, I am sharing our experience so that you know what to expect from your Bangkok canal tour.
+At the end of the article, I also include some practical information to help you plan your time in Bangkok and explore the canals.

 Bangkok canals – some history

 Later, more canals followed.
-As the city grew, canals became more and more important not just for defence purposes, but also for irrigation, drainage, trade, and of course transportation.
-In the 19th century, Bangkok developed a big canal network with hundreds of kilometres of waterways.
+As the city grew, canals became more and more important not just for defense purposes, but also for irrigation, drainage, trade, and of course transportation.
+In the 19th century, Bangkok developed a big canal network with hundreds of kilometers of waterways.
 It is during this period that Bangkok became known as the Venice of the East.

 Bangkok canal tour – where to go

-As mentioned, Bangkok has hundreds of kilometres of canals, so your experience will probably differ depending on which canal you explore.
+As mentioned, Bangkok has hundreds of kilometers of canals.
+So your experience will probably differ depending on which canal you explore.

-Khlong Saen Saeb, for example is a busy canal in Bangkok’s centre.
-This canal is served by a public motorboat and if you have the time you could explore it by hopping-on and off the boat.
+Khlong Saen Saeb, for example, is a busy canal in Bangkok’s center.
+This canal is served by a public motorboat and if you have the time you could explore it by hopping on and off the boat.
 You’ll find everything here from street markets to design shopping, and from street food to modern cafes.

 Since our time in Bangkok was limited, we didn’t visit this part of the city.
 Therefore, I cannot compare this canal to the ones that we did.
 From everything I read, it sounds and looks like a very different world than the canals that we visited (and recommend).
 Read on!

-The long-tail boat canal tour will differ a bit depending what you agree upon and where exactly you start.
-We did the southern part of the neighbourhood, alternatively we could have done a part a bit more north, but our local guide made it sound like it didn’t really matter that much – it’s still just as interesting.
+The long-tail boat canal tour will differ a bit depending on what you agree upon and where exactly you start.
+We did the southern part of the neighborhood.
+Alternatively, we could have done the part a bit more north, but our local guide made it sound like it didn’t really matter that much – it’s still just as interesting.

 Bangkok canal tour in Thonburi area – what to expect